« back

 When I set a 2ND MASTER VOLUME for a particular channel in Direct Access Mode and then switch it to another channel, the value of the 2ND MASTER VOLUME remains the same.
 Why can I not set different 2ND MASTER VOLUMES for different channels?

 In direct access mode, you have direct access to all switching functions.
 2ND MASTER VOLUME, FX loop ON / OFF, REVERB and GAIN are superordinate functions, which are not switched off or changed when switching the channels.
 The reason for this: The volume of the 4 channels can be matched using the Custom Controls or CLEAN VOLUME and OVERDRIVE MASTER on AMP1 itself.
 If the balance of all channels is working for you, you can adjust and recall a Second master volume for all channels on the REMOTE1.
 Usually, this works fine as a rhythm and solo volume for all channels.
-If you want different levels of the second master volume per channel, use the preset mode.
-Here you can control and store the level of the 2ND MASTER VOLUME per preset.

 If you need different 2ND MASTER VOLUME levels for the individual channels, please use the Preset Mode, which allows you to store an individual 2ND MASTER VOLUME level for each preset.